Creatide/Text-Generator-LSTM/README.md

 ```
 # Install

+## Requirements

+I've been running this script on the following setup:
+Windows 11
+Ubuntu 22.10 (via WSL)
+Python: 3.10.9
+Numpy: 1.24.2
+Keras: 2.11.0

+## Install Commands

 To run Keras using a GPU, follow the instructions 2A. section for GPU installation.
 However, if you wish to use a CPU, use the CPU commands from section 2B. instead.

 **1. (Optional, Windows) Install WSL, Ubuntu and Anaconda**